10th Degree Black Belt in Casarez Manabi-Masho Ju-Jitsu, The authentic and original Manabi-Masho Ju-Jitsu

 In October, 2001 I created a special Children’s Martial Art called Kobushi-Do, “The Little Warrior Way”.
 This children’s martial art specializes in children’s self defense in a fun and entertaining way.
 In July 2017 I created a program for small children ages 3 through early 6 years old called Little Ninja.
 This programs works on developing motor skills, balance and hand and eye coordination while preparing them to learn martial arts techniques.

-I currently have a 4th degree black belt in Bujinkan Ninjutsu (5th degree candidate).
+I’m currently a Shidoshi, 5th degree black belt in Bujinkan Ninjutsu.
+I tested for my Godan, 5th degree in Grand Rapids, Michigan on September 21, 2019.
 I teach that style in addition to Casarez Manabi-Masho Ju-Jitsu.
 In 1996 I officially started training in Bujinkan Budo Taijutsu (Ninjutsu).
 I started under the guidance of Shihan Richard Van Donk.
 I also trained once or twice a week at the Quest Center in Chapel Hill.
 I trained in Stephen K. Hayes’s Toshin-Do style of Ninjutsu.
 In 2000 at the Atlanta Tai-Kai I tested for my 1st degree black belt in Ninjutsu.
 This was one of Maasaki Hatsumi’s American Tai-Kai’s.
 In 2003 I received my 3rd degree black belt and became an instructor of the Bujinkan Ninjutsu style.
 I then founded Rivers Edge Bujinkan Dojo.
 I also trained a couple of years with Shihan Ed Martin from PA.
 In 1988 I became a board member of the Manabi-Masho black belt board of directors.
 In May 2006 I became a member of the World Head of Family Sokeship Council’s Masters Division.
 I became a member of the World Head of Family Sokeship Council’s Grandmaster Council in September 2017.
 I also became a member of the International Grandmasters Council in early 2018.
 I’m a member of four Halls of Fame; The World Martial Arts Hall of Fame, The World Head of Family Sokeship Council International Hall of Fame, The USA Martial Arts Hall of Fame and the Florida Cosmopolitan Hall of Fame.
 Below are some of the awards I have received from these Halls of Fame.
 Ju-Jitsu Man of the Year on several occasions.
 Instructor of the Year on several occasions.
 Master Instructor of the Year on several occasions.
 On September 2, 2017, I was awarded the Silver Lifetime Achievement Award from the World Head of Family Sokeship Council.

-On June 3, 2017 I became a Grandmaster in the art of Manabi-Masho Ju-Jitsu.
-I’ve trained a lot of students in the last 35 years.
+On August 31, 2019 I became Soke of the Casarez Manabi-Masho Ju-Jitsu system.
+I’ve trained a lot of students in the last 40 years.
 I’ve trained students from Southeast Ohio, Western West Virginia, Eastern Kentucky, Southern Virginia, Eastern North Carolina and Northern and Central South Carolina and one person from Australia.
 I’ve trained several organizations over my teaching career.
 Listed below are the groups and departments that I’ve taught in the past:

 Southeast Ohio Paramedics, Lawrence County, Ohio Fire Departments, Cabell County EMS- Huntington, WV.